Introduction to Android app development for beginners

 Resource Objects

-One should always try to make sure that they externalize the resources of the App.
-Externalization means stuff such as strings from your code or images, logs, and similar stuff are stored independently.
-Besides these, also make sure that you introduce alternative resources for different device configurations by dividing them into groups in a specific directory.
-Because when these programs are executed, the android system needs to use the proper resource-based configuration.
-A simple example can be given in the form of like say, for different devices, you need to have different screen sizes, and for different regions, you need to set different languages.
-This is the last steps you should know before starting with android app development for beginners.
+One should always try to make sure that they externalize the App’s resources.
+Externalization refers to independently storing strings from your code, images, logs, and other similar properties.
+Besides these, make sure that you introduce alternative resources for different device configurations by dividing them into groups in a specific directory.
+Executing these programs requires the Android System to use the appropriate resource-based configuration.
+A simple example could be that different devices need different screen sizes, and various languages must be set for other regions.
+These are the last steps before starting with Android app development for beginners.

-So, these are a few things you need to keep in mind before starting android app development for beginners.
+So, these are a few things you must remember before starting Android app development for beginners.
 Rest all comes with time and experience.
-Most of the people get stuck in the manifest file part, the reason being allowing permissions to run itself is fine, but when interacting with other apps, the developers need to be more cautious.
+Most people get stuck in the manifest file part because allowing permissions to run itself is fine, but when interacting with other apps, the developers need to be more cautious.

 Recommended Articles